Protecting Identities

 High Security Production

 OVD Kinegram aims to operate in a way that meets and exceeds its customers' expectations, both in regard to safety & security of the production process and the premises, as well as concerning a minimized environmental impact of its activities.
-Our corporate values are focused not only on supporting resource efficiency and environmental protection, but also on reducing the environmental footprint of our activities.
+KINEGRAM elements are produced at our fully certified and audited high security plants in Zug, Switzerland and Sulzbach-Rosenberg, Germany.
+Both sites are equipped with the greatest possible safety and security precautions.

 Leonhard KURZ Stiftung & Co.
 KG